20 Easy Ways To Improve Your Health in 2020

 Don't let an overloaded work schedule or traveling make you skip workouts this year.
 Erika Shannon, director of fitness for MYXfitness, recommends carrying a mini resistance band with you.
 "It weighs basically nothing, takes up no space in a suitcase, and you can do so many exercises with it," she says.

-The Remedy Rx: Remember you can do a good workout just about anywhere.
+The Rx: Remember you can do a good workout just about anywhere.
 "Ultimately, it's all about keeping yourself moving," says Shannon.
 "You don't need to just be at a gym or using a machine—whether it's dancing at a wedding, riding a bike with your family or playing with your kids and running around, all of that movement works toward improving your health."

 Drop Your Weight-Loss Resolution